Koenvh1/PacenotePal/README.md

 All settings can be found in the `config.yml` file.
 You can change them by right-clicking on the file and selecting "Edit in Notepad".
 Changes only come into effect after restarting the application.

-The options are:

-- `voice`: Defines the voice to use for the codriver.
-Must correspond to the folder name of the voice  in the folder `voices`.
-Case-sensitive.
-E.g. `Dutch`.
-- `call_distance`: The multiplier for the call distance.
-2.0 makes the calls twice as early, 0.5 makes them very late.
-E.g. `1.0`.
-- `calls_ahead`: The maximum number of notes you want to hear coming up that you have not passed yet.
-E.g. `3`.
-- `call_speed_multiplier`: The multiplier for how much earlier the call is made with higher speeds.
-The formula is call distance + (speed in km/h × multiplier).
-E.g. `1.0`.
-- `start_button`: The button to press to start the stage.
-Make sure this button does not conflict with another button in-game.
-E.g. `space` for the space bar, or `B` for the letter B.

 ### Using your handbrake as start button

 By default, the space bar is used at the start of the stage.
 This can also be replaced with your handbrake.